 The training and induction provided for new Governors is dependent on their existing experience.
-Where necessary, induction provides training on charity and educational, legal and financial matters.
+Induction provides training on charity and educational, legal and financial matters.
 All Governors receive child protection training.

-All new Governors are given a tour of the school and the chance to meet with staff and students.
-All Governors are provided with copies of policies, procedures, accounts, budgets, plans and other documents that they will need to undertake their role as Directors and Governors.
+New Governors are given a tour of the school and the chance to meet with staff and students.
+Governors are also provided with copies of policies, procedures, accounts, budgets, plans and other documents that they will need to undertake their role as Directors and Governors.
 Governors are also given access to specialist on-line training resources to assist them in this role.